Temzasse/figmage/README.md

 ##### Colors

-Color tokens are parsed from the global color variables that you have created in Figma so you don't need to define a node id.
+Color tokens are parsed from the color styles in Figma.

+> [!NOTE]
+> You don't need to define a node id or node name for colors.

 ```js
 {